 Because only rookies write from scratch, I have pulled together 5 copywriting formulas that will help you write super-persuasive sales copies…

-Listen: Few days ago, I was scrolling across the web.
-And I have found a so called “copywriter” that offers courses on becoming better in copywriting.
+Listen: A few days ago, I was scrolling across the web.
+And I have found a so-called “copywriter” that offers courses on becoming better at copywriting.

 But when I saw the sales page, I almost threw up.
 It was crazy.
 He first talked about himself, then he has written the headline and he immediately stated the offer.

-The emotion was nearly at the end of the copy, and it was so poor that I wouldn’t buy the course even if somebody would pointed a gun to my head.
+The emotion was nearly at the end of the copy, and it was so poor that I wouldn’t buy the course even if somebody would point a gun at my head.
 (Copywriting formulas mean nothing to him.)

-That’s why I got an idea of writing this blog post that will show you 5 copywriting formulas that will help you write super-persuasive sales messages…
+That’s why I got the idea of writing this blog post that will show you 5 copywriting formulas that will help you write super-persuasive sales messages…

 Without them…well you will sell nothing.
 That’s it.
 So chain yourself to the chair, take a drink, hold your socks, and get really excited because we are starting right away!